Have yourself a merry little cookie swap

 Put some thought into what beverages you’ll be serving along with all those crumbly treats: While nothing goes better with cookies than cold milk, offer great grown-up options as well, like coffee, hot cocoa, eggnog, or even adults-only cream-based cocktails!

 Before the party starts, begin baking your own cookies and start setting the place up.
 Designate different areas of the room for cookies, beverages, and other foods and a table for packaging up cookies to go.
 Do so in a way that will move people around the party, creating a good rhythm and flow for guests to enjoy.

 Set the mood with a fun and spirited playlist to jam to during the party.
-Put on your favourite holiday music and other jolly jingles to keep the party’s energy up!
+Put on your favorite holiday music and other jolly jingles to keep the party’s energy up!

 Welcome your guests and ask them to arrange their cookies on the display table and label each cookie by recipe.
-A fun activity to do at your party is to have everyone vote on their favourite cookies by taste, appearance, best name and originality.
+A fun activity to do at your party is to have everyone vote on their favorite cookies by taste, appearance, best name and originality.
 You can even award the winners some fun holiday prizes!
-Consider choosing something extra special from our Online Exclusives collection or Holiday Gift Guide to make your party especially memorable!
+Consider choosing something extra special from our Online Exclusivescollection or Holiday Gift Guide to make your party especially memorable!

 Cookies to go!

 When the party starts to wind down, begin packaging up an assortment of cookies for your friends and family to take home.
 Provide to-go containers or foil for any guests who wish to repackage their own plates or containers.
 And once guests are leaving, be sure to give each one of them a warm goodbye and a list of the cookie recipes.
 Another nice gesture would be to email the recipes with a follow-up message thanking everyone who attended your holiday cookie exchange party.